Oranit95/Project-0/README.md

 ▪ Monom_comperator class - A class that compares between Monoms - will return 0
 if they are equal.

-▪Graph - present the Polynom and it's extream in a 2d graph.
+▪ Graph - present the Polynom and it's extream in a 2d graph.